Anuradha Paudwal: Personal life

-She was born as Alka Nadkarni, in a Marathi speaking family in Karwar.
+She was born 27 October 1954 as Alka Nadkarni, in a Marathi speaking family in Karwar.

 She was married to Arun Paudwal, a music composer, with whom she had a son Aditya and a daughter Kavita, a singer by profession.
 Anuradha survived a helicopter crash in 2002 in Madhya Pradesh.
 On 12 September 2020, her son Aditya died of kidney failure.

 Awards and recognitions

-She has been honoured with many awards including 4 Filmfare Awards, 1 National Film Award and Padma Shri by Government of India.
+She has been honoured with many awards including 4 Filmfare Awards, 1 National Film Award, 6 Maharashtra State Film Awards, 2 Odisha State Film Awards and Padma Shri by Government of India.
 Her other accolades are as follows: